While at Pace Law School, Ms. Wiitala served as Editor-in-Chief of Pace Law Review.

 As a result, our team more accurately mirrors America.
 Women, minority, and/or openly gay lawyers make up the majority of our staff.
 A passion for social justice unites our team - we all work to use the power of law to help create and enforce a more just society.

-Nicole Wiitala is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, and Tennessee.
+Nicole Wiitala is an Associate in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in Washington, DC, New York, California, Tennessee, and Maryland.
 She received her bachelor’s degree cum laude from Pace University and her law degree cum laude from Pace University School of Law.

 Ms. Wiitala began at Sanford Heisler Sharp as a law clerk in September 2015.
 While at Pace Law School, Ms. Wiitala served as Editor-in-Chief of Pace Law Review.
 Prior to that, Ms. Wiitala was a judicial extern for the Honorable Edgardo Ramos in the U.S. District Court for the Southern District of New York.
 She also worked as a Summer Associate at Havkins, Rosenfeld, Ritzert, & Varialle and interned in the Litigation Bureau at the Office of the Attorney General of the State of New York.